NQCD/NQCDynamics.jl/docs/src/index.md

 ### Objectives

 - Achieve high performance along with good readability, extensibility, maintainability
-- Provide for both simple models and high-dimensional systems
+- For both simple models and high-dimensional systems
 - Highlight the advantages of Julia in the field of nonadiabatic dynamics
 - Encourage code sharing and reuse within the nonadiabatic dynamics community

-Often research papers present dynamics methods and apply them to small model systems without providing the reader with the code used to obtain the results.
-This can lead to difficulties when attempting to reproduce the results or better understand the theory and implementation of the method.
+Reproducibility is a pressing issue in the field of theoretical chemistry and physics as often studies either do not attempt to provide all necessary data or code for full reproducibility of the work.
+This can lead to difficulties when attempting to better understand the theory and implementation of the method and makes it difficult for students not only to learn existing models and theories, but also to improve and extend these.
 This project provides implementations for existing dynamics methods along with a framework that can be used for future research with the goal of encouraging greater code sharing and reuse within the nonadiabatic dynamics community.

 ### Features

-Here we have a list of the currently implemented features that the code provides.
+Here we provide a list of currently implemented features of the code.
-If you are interested in contributing further methods, please open up an issue/pull request on Github!
+We encourage contributions and implementations of methods.
+To do so, please open up an issue/pull request on Github!

 #### Dynamics methods